John Lewis broadband help, issues and complaints

 If you have missed a payment or are struggling to pay your bill

-if you've missed a payment or you know that you're going to miss one or more then you need to contact John Lewis Broadband as soon as this comes to light.
-Failure to do this can result in a reduction of your services or even disconnection followed by a possible penalty payments for late payment and reconnection.
+If you've missed a payment or you know that you're going to miss one or more, then you need to contact John Lewis Broadband as soon as this comes to light.
+Failure to do this can result in a reduction of your services or even disconnection, followed by a possible penalty payment for late payment and reconnection.
+If you speak to John Lewis Broadband upfront about the fact you are struggling to pay, the provider is more likely to work with you to resolve the issue.

 After 14 days John Lewis Broadband will begin to restrict your service if you've not paid (or made contact to organise payment).